azikooo777/opencart-banners-modification/README.md

 ![Image After](https://github.com/azikooo777/opencart-banners-modification/blob/master/images/example-3.png)

-Now we turn to our website and you should text **example**.
+Now we turn to our website and you should see text **example**.
 Bellow example image as should look.

 ![Image Last](https://github.com/azikooo777/opencart-banners-modification/blob/master/images/example-4.png)